locationtech/udig-platform/docs/user/en/tasks/Grouping layers by folder.rst

-Tasks related to grouping the layers and moving them in and out of folders, or simply changing the order of the layers are accomplished through 'dragging' and 'dropping' the layers from one location to another inside the :doc:`Legend View`.
+Tasks related to grouping the layers and moving them in and out of folders, or simply changing the order of the layers are accomplished through 'dragging' and 'dropping' the layers from one location to another inside the :doc:`/reference/Legend View`.

 Putting a layer into a folder
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~